BIGJRA/BIGJRA.github.io/reborn.md

   <a display="initial" class="spoilerBtn" title="Click to show/hide content" type="button">Click for the answer to the puzzle</a>
 </div>

-Enter the secret door here to get *TM30 Shadow Ball* as well as the *Catching Charm: Amethyst* which lets us catch Pokemon a bit easier.
+Enter the secret door here to get *TM30 Shadow Ball* as well as the *Catching Charm: Amethyst*, a new item which increases our odds of capturing Pokemon.

 One more quick thing if you'd like: Fly on over to Calcenon City and go to Route 4.
-Hop across the rocks at the lake during the nighttime to catch Absol.
+Hop across the rocks at the lake during the nighttime to catch Ame's Absol.

 ## Amaranth Badge